Hagaio21/ImgiNav/training/hpc_scripts/README.md

 - **Cross-Attention**: All models use cross-attention with CLIP embedding projections
 - **CLIP Alignment**: Embeddings are projected using CLIP projections from the VAE checkpoint
+- **Classifier-Free Guidance**:
-- **Classifier-Free Guidance**: CFG dropout rate 0.1, guidance scale 3.0
+  - Regular configs: CFG dropout rate 0.1, guidance scale 3.0
+  - Rooms/scenes configs: CFG dropout rate 0.15, guidance scale 3.0
 - **Resume Support**: Training automatically resumes from latest checkpoint
 - **Shared Latents**: All experiments use the same shared latents manifest for consistency
 - **Type Filtering**: Optional filtering by `type` column (room/scene) for specialized models